 These world-class institutions offer extensive exposure to zoological and aquatic species including megavertebrates, large carnivores, non-human primates, marine mammals, herptiles, birds, fish and small mammals.
 Residents gain clinical experience under the direction of veterinary and management staff including handling and immobilization, providing preventative medicine, management of sick and injured animals as well as population health.
-Residents have the opportunity to rotate through relevant specialty services while at the University of Illinois.

 The program includes training in research and scholarly writing and requires the completion of a non-thesis or thesis master’s degree, which includes graduate-level coursework (Clinical Epidemiology and Biostatistics, Zoological Medicine Seminar, and Special Topics in Zoological Medicine) through the University of Illinois.
 Residents rotate and regularly interact with the University of Illinois Zoological Pathology Program, which provides primary service to the institutions based in Chicago.

 Primarily emphasizing clinical medicine, the residency will provide scientific opportunity and require scholarly activities of publication and teaching.
 Residents participate in bi-monthly multi-institutional journal review courses, rounds, and teaching veterinary students on clinical rotations at each facility.
 Residents will also participate in teaching some didactic course work and laboratories that are part of the veterinary curriculum.

 Residents are required to write and submit three to five manuscripts produced in conjunction with their residency for publication to fulfill residency requirements and to receive their residency certificate at the completion of their program.
 At least one manuscript must be an original research project which meets the non-thesis manuscript-based master’s degree guidelines and will be selected with input from veterinary mentors.